Cowboys vs. Commanders prediction, odds, spread: Week 17 NFL Christmas Day picks by proven model

 The SportsLine Projection Model has revealed its Washington vs. Dallas picks for Week 17 Christmas Day matchup

 NFC East rivals looking to finish out disappointing seasons meet when the Dallas Cowboys take on the Washington Commanders on Christmas Day.
 Dallas is coming off a 34-17 loss to the Los Angeles Chargers on Sunday, while Washington dropped a 29-18 decision to the Philadelphia Eagles on Saturday.
 The Cowboys (6-8-1), who have lost three in a row, are 2-5 on the road this season.
 Both teams have been eliminated from playoff contention.
 The Commanders (4-11), who have lost nine of 10, are 2-5 on their home field.
-It's uncertain who Washington will start at quarterback with Jayden Daniels (elbow) shut down for the season and Marcus Mariota (hand/quad) missing practice on Monday and Tuesdsay.
+Josh Johnson will start at quarterback for Washington with Marcus Mariota (hand/quad) out.

 The model, which simulates every NFL game 10,000 times, is up well over $7,000 for $100 players on top-rated NFL picks since its inception.
 The model entered Week 17 on a 53-37 run on top-rated picks dating back to 2024.
 Anybody following its NFL betting picks at sportsbooks and on betting sites could have seen strong returns.